katahar/VACDAD/README.md

  #### Goals
  Update 11.15.19:
  While originally designed for one lab , I want to make this and similar hardware accessible to all research labs, so if you come up with a new way to use this or have started using this in your research, please let me know what you think!
+ #### Current Uses:
+ - Lake Study
+  - Alzheimer's Study
+  - Huntington's Disease Study
+  - Emotion Tracking in Dogs
+  - Student Learning Tracking in the Classroom
+___@todo: Get list of all studies using this sensor___
  ------
   #### Instructions
   ##### Before Collecting Data/Notes